maxludden/supergene-v2/books/book07/md/chapter-2292.md

 Han Sen couldn’t keep his eyes off the others’ horrified expressions, though.
 Their vision lingered on the space behind Han Sen, which made his heart tremble in fear.

-“F*ck you!
+“Fuck you!
 I have a bird’s nest to protect me, and I have nothing to be afraid of.”
 Han Sen gritted his teeth and did not move.

 But suddenly, Han Sen felt a chill run down his neck.
 It felt as if something was blowing a cold breath over his neck.
 Han Sen’s skin prickled as his back turned sore and his legs went soft.